montanaflynn/vidtogif/README.md

 A simple shell script I wrote to learn more about creating command line tools.
 It works by converting the video to images using ffmpeg and then converting those images into an animated gif with imagemagick.

+Of course you could always do it in a oneliner:

+`ffmpeg -i input.mp4 -vf scale=600:-1 -r 5 -f image2pipe -vcodec ppm - | convert - gif:- | convert -layers Optimize - output.gif`

+But then you miss out on

+- Dependency checking
+- Usage and help information
+- Nice error notifications

+### Getting Started

 ```
 Usage:
     vidtogif [-r <integer> -w <integer> -h <integer> -u -v] input.mp4 output.gif